Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/overview/_index.md

   * The introspection endpoint is generated based on the Kong service path, so the service path should be defined with an actual path instead of appending from the route path.
     * Known limitation: The query and introspection endpoints _cannot_ have separate paths.
     - Example: While using KIC, if the query and introspection endpoints are at path /graphql, should be configured like this
-      - Add `konghq.com/strip-path: "true"` annotation to the ingress resource
+      * Add the `konghq.com/strip-path: "true"` annotation to the ingress resource
       - Add the `konghq.com/path: /graphql` annotation to the service resource

 Kong also provides a [GraphQL Proxy Cache Advanced plugin](/hub/kong-inc/graphql-proxy-cache-advanced/).